 In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the over 40 ideas for projects to protect and improve biodiversity were identified in 2020.
-Our aim is to implement as much as we can of those over the remaining 6 years of the strategy.
+Feedback received from our consultation in May 2024 has been incorporated into this revised version, along with information gathered from other sources, such as Climate Emergency UK's Climate Scorecards.
+Our aim is to implement as much as we can of those, within available resources, over the remaining 6 years of the strategy.
 In addition to other actions, we might take responding to new opportunities.